Reanne Evans: World Ladies' Billiards and Snooker/World Women's Snooker

+Other international competitions

 International Billiards and Snooker Federation

-Evans won the IBSF Women's Snooker Championship in 2004, 2007, and 2008.
+Evans won the IBSF Women's Snooker Championship in 2004, 2007, and 2008, with Wendy Jans the losing finalist on each occasion.
 She did not travel to the 2009 championship in Hyderabad to defend her title as the cost of travelling would have been more than the prize money she could have earned.

 European Billiards and Snooker Association

-Evans won the EBSA European Snooker Championship in 2007 and 2008.
+Evans reached the final of the Women's EBSA European Snooker Championship in 2004, but lost 3–5 to Jans.
+In 2007 she won the title by defeating Jans 5–2 in the final, and retained it in 2008 with a 5–3 victory against Emma Bonney.

 World Snooker Tour

 After winning 61 consecutive women's matches and defeating reigning world champion John Higgins 4–3 at the 2009 Six-red World Championship, Evans was awarded a wildcard on the professional tour for the 2010–11 season, enabling her to enter all ranking events at the qualifying stage.
 This made her the first woman to play on the main tour since Allison Fisher in 1994–95.
 Evans failed to win a match throughout her season on the tour, suffering 18 consecutive defeats.
 She entered Q-School, but was unable to qualify for the main tour in the 2011–12 season.

 In the 2012–13 season, Evans won enough Q-School matches to earn a "top-up" place in the qualifying rounds for the 2013 Wuxi Classic, competing as an amateur.
 In her qualifying match, she defeated Thepchaiya Un-Nooh 5–4 to become the first woman to reach the final stages of a ranking snooker tournament.
 Originally scheduled to play world number two Neil Robertson in the last 64, she then became one of four players selected to play an extra wildcard round against local Chinese opponents.
 She lost 2–5 to Chinese teenager Zhu Yinghui in the wildcard round.

 In March 2015, Evans was awarded a place in the qualifying rounds of the 2015 World Snooker Championship.
 She lost her opening match 8–10 to 1997 world champion Ken Doherty.

 In the qualifying rounds for the 2017 World Snooker Championship, Evans defeated Robin Hull 10–8 in the first round, calling the victory the best of her career to that point.
 She lost 6–10 to Lee Walker in the second round of qualifying.
-In the next four world championships, she exited in the first qualifying round each year, losing 7–10 to Dominic Dale in 2018, 2–10 to Zhang Yong in 2019, 3–6 to Andy Hicks in 2020, and 2–6 to Hicks in 2021.
+In the next four world championships, she exited in the first qualifying round each year, losing 7–10 to Dominic Dale in 2018, 2–10 to Zhang Yong in 2019, and to Andy Hicks by 3–6 in 2020 and 2–6 in 2021.

 At the 2019 Champion of Champions, Evans became the first female player to compete in the event.
 She lost 3–4 to Shaun Murphy in the first round, after coming back from 0–3 down to force a deciding frame.